tigert1998/mytorch/README.md

 ## Drawbacks

-- Currently, many operators are not supported on CPU, including many essential ones, e.g., Conv.
-MyTorch will raise `NotImplementedError` when calling these operators.
 - Now MyTorch is slightly slower than PyTorch due to lack of finegrained optimization.
-In the aforementioned MNIST example, MyTorch (41s on a laptop RTX 4060) is around 25% slower than PyTorch (33s) when running 3 epochs.
+In the aforementioned MNIST example, MyTorch (44s on a laptop RTX 4060) is around 30% slower than PyTorch (34s) when running 3 epochs.